easystats/easystats/README.md

 </p>

-<br> <br> <br />
+## What is *easystats*?

-The aim of **easystats** is to provide a unifying and consistent framework to tame, discipline and harness the scary R statistics and their pesky models.
+**easystats** is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline and harness the scary R statistics and their pesky models.

-# Where to start

-**easystats** is a collection of R packages, and each has a different scope and purpose.
-This means you the **best way to start** is to explore and pick the one(s) that you feel might be useful to you.
-However, as they are built with a “bigger picture” in mind, you will realize that using more of them creates a smooth workflow, as these packages are meant to work together.

-There is not (yet) an unique **“easystats” way of doing data analysis**.
+However, there is not (yet) an unique **“easystats” way of doing data analysis**.
 Instead, start with one package and, when you’ll face a new challenge, do check if there is an easystats answer for it in other packages.
 You will slowly uncover how using them together facilitates your life.
 And who knows, you might even end up using them all. ***Gotta catch ’em all\!*** <!-- 'tis a pokémon reference for y'all grandpas -->

+## Where to start

+Each **easystats** package has a different scope and purpose.
+This means you the **best way to start** is to explore and pick the one(s) that you feel might be useful to you.
+However, as they are built with a “bigger picture” in mind, you will realize that using more of them creates a smooth workflow, as these packages are meant to work together.

   - [**report**](https://github.com/easystats/report): 📜 🎉 Automated
-    reporting of objects in R
+    statistical reporting of objects in R
   - [**correlation**](https://github.com/easystats/correlation): 🔗 Your
     all-in-one package to run correlations
   - [**modelbased**](https://github.com/easystats/modelbased): 📈